All the Republicans running for president in 2024, explained

 He’s been polling below potential candidates that haven’t yet entered the presidential race, however, so it’s hard to see a path forward for his candidacy.

-If anything, his attacks on Trump might spare other GOP candidates from having to go on offense against the former president, who has been known to eviscerate his opponents with mud-slinging and name-calling.
-That’s what he did to Christie in the 2016 presidential primary, where Christie finished sixth before ultimately endorsing Trump for the nomination.

-His tenure as governor was marred by what was called the “Bridgegate” scandal, in which his aides allegedly orchestrated a plot to close lanes at a bridge that serves as a main artery to New York City in retaliation against a local mayor who did not back his reelection campaign.
-He continues to deny any knowledge of the plot, despite the fact that witnesses in the criminal trial of his aides testified to the contrary.
-By the end of his second term, his approval rating had fallen to 15 percent.

-Update, June 1, 4 pm ET: This story was originally published on February 23 and has been updated several times, most recently to include Pence’s and Christie’s expected entries into the race and the candidacies of DeSantis, Elder, and Scott.
+Update, June 7, 9:50 am ET: This story was originally published on February 23 and has been updated multiple times, most recently to include Burgum’s announcement.